isabelschober/BacDive_tutorials/README.md

 #### taxon

-API requests to this endpoint are made by genus, species or subspecies name and return Bac*Dive* IDs of all strains present for that taxon in the Bac*Dive* database.
+API requests to this endpoint are made by genus, species or subspecies name and return the Bac*Dive* IDs of all strains present for that taxon in the Bac*Dive* database.

 Browser example for a genus name:
 https://api.bacdive.dsmz.de/taxon/Myroides